Aperol Spritz Recipe

 For example, for a standard 8-cup pitcher, use 3 cups prosecco (1 bottle), 2 cups Aperol, and 1 cup soda water.

-Give the pitcher the briefest stir (we know this advice goes against what we've said above, but this pitcher method is for when you're prioritizing simplicity over perfection) then pour it into ice-filled glasses.
+Give the pitcher the briefest stir (we know this advice goes against what we've said above, but this pitcher method is for when you're prioritizing simplicity over perfection) then pour it into a wine glass with ice.
 You'll want to make sure not to prepare a pitcher in advance or the bubbles will sadly disappear.
 Only use a pitcher when you have many glasses to fill right away.

 Liven up your next gathering or special occasion with a pitcher of Aperol spritz.
 It's easy to make, and easy to drink, and everyone will love it!